grimmelm/ctech404/ctech401/module_3/e5_project_strings_lorem_ipsum/exercise_specs.md

 It's time to put into practice everything we have learned so far about string operators and functions!

 ## Exercise Instructions

-In the code editor, write a program that asks a user for a word and for the number of times to repeat it.
+In the code editor, write a program that creates a new word out of existing words.<br>
-Use the appropriate string operators to output the results to the screen.
+Ask a user for a word and for the number of times to repeat it. <br>

-For example:
+Use the appropriate string operators to output your new word to the screen. <br>

-repeat the word 'foo' 5 times:
+For example: <br>
-output: foofoofoofoofoo
+Repeating 'cat' three times results in the new word 'catcatcat'  (<b>necessary to give an example?</b>)

 ## Any Unique Requirements or Notes?